named-data/NDN-CCL-API/face.rst

 --------------------------

 Register prefix with the connected NDN hub and call onInterest when a matching interest is received.
-If you have not called setCommandSigningInfo, this assumes you are connecting to NDNx.
-If you have called setCommandSigningInfo, this first sends an NFD registration request, and if that times out then this sends an NDNx registration request.
+If you have not called :ref:`setCommandSigningInfo <setCommandSigningInfo>`, this assumes you are connecting to NDNx.
+If you have called :ref:`setCommandSigningInfo <setCommandSigningInfo>`, this first sends an NFD registration request, and if that times out then this sends an NDNx registration request.
+If need to register a prefix with NFD, you must first call :ref:`setCommandSigningInfo <setCommandSigningInfo>`.

 .. note::